You reach to your side to grab something, only to feel a familiar pain in your hips. What exactly is the problem?

 If you experience a hip injury or ongoing hip pain, talk with your doctor about your symptoms.

-Dr. Matthew Higgins is a fellowship-trained orthopaedic surgeon at UT Erlanger Orthopaedics.
+Dr. Matthew Higgins is a fellowship-trained orthopaedic surgeon at Erlanger Orthopaedics.
 He offers both conservative treatment through medication and activity modification, and the latest minimally-invasive procedures if non-surgical therapies fail to provide relief.
 Learn more about Dr. Higgins.

 The Erlanger Orthopaedic Institute is a Gold Seal of Approval® Certified Center of Excellence for Primary Hip and Knee Replacement designated by The Joint Commission.
 This certification is for Joint Commission-accredited hospitals, critical access hospitals, and ambulatory surgery centers seeking to elevate the quality, consistency, and safety of their services and patient care.